|Price:3.5||Selection:4||Customer Service: 3.5|

 Signet has roughly 30,000 employees.
 Overall, they generate $6.5 billion dollars in sales.
 That means that for every employee that Signet pays a salary to, about $216,000 in sales are generated.

 This puts Jared at a severe disadvantage on two fronts; first their overhead costs are significantly higher and must be factored into the cost of the diamonds.
-Second, Blue Nile has the luxury of investing more in their employees.
+This also gives online retailers the luxury of investing more in their employees.
 This results in more knowledgeable and experienced sales staff and better craftsmanship and quality in the product.

 Property costs are another large cost that gets factored into the cost of a diamond.
 As said before, the average store location sells $4.8 million dollars in product.
 Remember, Jared locations are not small mall stalls, they are large free-standing buildings in prime retail areas.